scality/Zenko/docs/docsource/installation/configure/configuring_zenko.rst

-The options.yaml file is not present by default, but you added a simple one at Zenko/kubernetes/options.yaml when :ref:`deploying Zenko<create_options.yaml>`. options.yaml is the best place to make all changes to your configuration (with one exception, nodeCounts).
-While it is possible to reconfigure any aspect of Zenko or its attendant microservices from those services' base settings or in the Zenko settings, it is better to make changes to options.yaml.
-Because options.yaml is not a part of the base installation, it is not overwritten on a Zenko version upgrade.
+The options.yaml file is not present by default, but you added a simple one at Zenko/kubernetes/options.yaml when :ref:`deploying XDM<create_options.yaml>`. options.yaml is the best place to make all changes to your configuration (with one exception, nodeCounts).
+While it is possible to reconfigure any aspect of XDM or its attendant microservices from those services' base settings or in the XDM settings, it is better to make changes to options.yaml.
+Because options.yaml is not a part of the base installation, it is not overwritten on a XDM version upgrade.
 Likewise, finding changes written to several values.yaml file locations can become quite difficult and cumbersome.
 For these reasons, it is a best practice to *confine all modifications to options.yaml.*

 **Examples:**

-Zenko provides outward-facing NFS service using Cosmos, which is enabled by default.
+XDM provides outward-facing NFS service using Cosmos, which is enabled by default.
 To deactivate Cosmos:

 #.
 Open kubernetes/zenko/cosmos/values.yaml with read-only access